Skip to content

 Update: Bravo ceased broadcasting on 1st January 2011.
 Channel One was removed on the 1st of February 2011.

-• Hugh Osborne
+1. Hugh Osborne says:

 L feel that the loss of channel one will be a very sad loss to free view viewers and that the purpose of sky closing the channel after purchasing it is an attempt the draw more viewers to sky saying it resembles sky 3 to much .I for one would listen to a radio if sky was the only other alternative